swapnali-34/QA-Portfolio/05-SQL/07-SQL-Validation-Report.md

 | BR-06 | Order Quantity | **PASS** |
 | BR-07 | Future Order Date | **PASS** |

-### Overall Result
+## Overall Result

-**PASS**
+**PASS** (with one deliberately introduced failing record — see below)

-All defined business requirements were successfully validated against the CompanyDB database.
+All seven business requirements (BR-01–BR-07) were validated against the CompanyDB database with no issues found.
+The final combined order validation additionally includes one deliberately invalid order record, added specifically to confirm the validation query correctly detects failures rather than always returning PASS.

 ---